dbushell/dbushell-2k15/src/data/blog/2011/2011-05-25-designing-a-new-me.md

 My mascot—the green crane—is now facing _inwards_.
 I should have paid more attention in my university's semiotics lecture.
 I only realised after translating a Chinese design blogger who had featured me.
 Thank you, whoever you are!

 I've embraced the sponsors.
 I joined the brilliant [Carbon Ads](http://carbonads.com) network a few months ago and had to shoehorn the ads in the best I could.
 The result wasn't good enough and it couldn't be fixed easily.
-My new design with the reversed header seats the ads perfectly.
+My new design with the u-dark header seats the ads perfectly.

 ### It's responsive!